elijahxz/LANDrive/README.md

 # Welcome to LANDrive 🖥-🖥-🖥

-This is a concurrent client server program that accomplishes file sharing and editing files between multiple users on a local system.
-It is also able to run on a LAN network using the IPv4 address of the local machine which is running the server.
+This is a concurrent client server program that accomplishes file sharing and editing files between multiple users via TCP socket connections.

-I created this project for a college course, CSCI 3240: Introduction to Computer Systems.

 1. Python Version: